arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 We call this property referential transparency.

 Referential transparency allow us to reason about the different pieces of our program in isolation.
-We no longer worry if mutability or arbitrary side effects could make our component behave non-deterministically since our functions are pure and produce always deterministic results given the same input.

 To create a pure function in Kotlin we may use the keyword `fun`.